New Moon on

 Moon after descending node

-2 days after descending node on 20 December 2003 at 16:07 in ♏ Scorpio.
-The Moon is located south of the ecliptic over the following 10 days, until the lunar orbit crosses from South to North in ascending node on 2 January 2004 at 20:11 in ♉ Taurus.
+2 days after descending node on 20 December 2003 at 16:07 in ♏ Scorpio the Moon is positioned south of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from South to North in ascending node on 2 January 2004 at 20:11 in ♉ Taurus.

 Moon at southern standstill

 At 20:12 the Moon is meeting its standstill point to reach South declination of ∠-27.044°.
-Over the next 14 days the lunar orbit is going to extend northward to face maximum declination of ∠27.031° at the point of next standstill in ♋ Cancer on 6 January 2004 at 21:36.
+Over the upcoming 14 days the lunar orbit is going to tilt northward to face maximum declination of ∠27.031° at the point of next northern standstill in ♋ Cancer on 6 January 2004 at 21:36.

 Sun-Moon-Earth syzygy